lindgr3n/heroes-of-vue/docs/tutorial/README.md

       });
 ```

 Here we register our component using `Vue.component` with the tag name `vue-hero-detail` so we later can use it in our application.

-Then we have
+Important to remember that global registration of components need to be done before the Vue instance is made.

+### Data

 [`Data`](https://vuejs.org/v2/guide/instance.html#Data-and-Methods) is where we declare properties used in the component.
 This properties become reactive.
 So if a properties changes it will trigger a re-render.

+### Template

 [template](https://vuejs.org/v2/guide/syntax.html) is where we declare how the component should look.

-Important to remember that global registration of components need to be done before the Vue instance is made.

-Look at [part2](https://heroes-of-vue.netlify.com/part2.html) to see it in action.
+Look at [part2](https://heroes-of-vue.netlify.com/tutorial-parts/part2.html) to see it in action.

 ### Filters to transform data

 Would it not look better to show the hero name in uppercase?
-Could just do `hero.name.toUpperCase()` or do the same in the data object.
-But then we get some special logic in the template and no possibility to reuse the logic.
+Could just do `hero.name.toUpperCase()` in the template or in the data object.
+But then we get some special logic and no possibility to reuse the logic.
+Also what if we don't want our name to be upperCase?

 Instead we can take use of Vues [Filter system](https://vuejs.org/v2/guide/filters.html).

 Here we can define a filter on our component.